Flight, fight, freeze or fawn.

 Abuse stimulants such as caffeine, chocolate, cocaine, cannabis etc.

-When your flight, your legs may be restless, feeling numb, constantly moving legs or feet, continually cleaning, you’re tense.
+When your in flight mode, your legs may be restless, feeling numb, constantly moving legs or feet, continually cleaning, you’re tense.
 You feel trapped.

 Freeze types, subconsciously disconnect, to stop experiencing the pain,

 Running away from problems,